 5-axis: A five axis machine starts with the same 3-axis movement as above.
 It adds two rotational axis by adding a “shoulder” and “wrist” or by allowing the actual workpiece to move in 2 axis.
 A 5-axis machine can carve a complete 3-dimensional object from a block of material.
 You could use a 5-axis machine to carve a bust of Beethoven for your piano.

-One of the most important aspects to any CNC work is figuring out how to hold your material in place while the machine makes it’s cuts.
+One of the most important aspects to any cnc machining work is figuring out how to hold your material in place while the machine makes it’s cuts.
 Material holding even more critical with 5 axis machining especially when you consider you may be cutting away the bottom of your block of material.
 Material stiffness is also a concern since any flex in your material will degrade your cut quality.
+You can find out about Sliger Machineworks and learn all about this type of machining.
+In addition, one of the most essential things you can do to preserve your expensive equipment is to lubricate it properly.
+You will be rewarded with longer living and better performing equipment if you choose the right lubricant like Altemp and apply it properly.
+If you need an additional cnc machining equipment, purchasing used cnc machinery equipment is worth considering.

 Many people employ jigs, screws, or adhesive to secure their material.